 All through 2016 there was a buzz of excitement amongst staff and volunteers as we worked on this project, which focused on the Crimean War letters of Captain Thomas Basil Fanshawe of Dagenham.

 By the end of July, when the boxes of books arrived, we knew we had completed the hardest task: the transcription and publication of Captain Fanshawe’s Crimean War letters, with added illustrations and editorial material.
-The result is a 172 page book available at Valence House and via online booksellers:
+The result is a 172 page book available at Valence House and via Amazon.

 The book was launched on 29 July as part of a Crimean War symposium at Valence House.
 It was a memorable afternoon with our Educational Room full of old friends and many new visitors who came to listen to expert speakers.

 Our archivist, Clare Sexton, opened the event with an overview of Captain Fanshawe’s letters.
 She was followed by Scott Flaving from the Duke of Wellington Regimental Museum, Halifax.
 He gave to us a real sense of that regiment known so well by Fanshawe and he brought with him some original weaponry and kit of 1855.

 Next, we heard from Elizabeth Anionwu about the work of the nurse Mary Seacole.
 Her hotel in the Crimea was mentioned by Fanshawe in his letters.
 Then, after a short break, it was time to listen to Dr Paul Huddie, an expert on the Victorian Army who has a particular interest in Ireland where the 33rd Regiment often were in barracks when in the UK.

 Alastair Massie from the National Army Museum then described their Crimean War collection.
 An entertaining conversation and question and answer session followed, drawing in all the speakers and the audience.